 - Mamma mia!
 Chissà che paura!

-- Due to the high temperatures and dry weather conditions, the fields around my house easily catch fire during the summer months.
+- Due to the high temperatures and dry weather conditions, the fields around my house quickly catch fire during the summer months.

 - My Goodness!
 How scary!